-Antimicrobial resistance (AMR) is one of the most significant challenges facing health care around the world because it reduces the ways we can use to prevent or fight disease.
+Antimicrobial resistance (AMR) is one of the most significant challenges facing health care around the world because it reduces our ability to prevent or fight disease.

-Since 2016, the Antimicrobial Use and Resistance in Australia (AURA) Surveillance System has provided essential information to support Australia’s strategic response to AMR.
-By seeing how we use antibiotics and how resistance is developing, we can target the best ways to slow or prevent resistance.
+The Antimicrobial Use and Resistance in Australia (AURA) Surveillance System has provided essential information to support Australia’s strategic response to AMR.
+It coordinates data from a range of programs to provide a national view of the state of antimicrobial use and resistance.
+AURA reports provide policy makers, healthcare managers and health professionals with vital information – by seeing how we use antibiotics and how resistance is developing, we can target the best ways to slow or prevent resistance.